ardagnir/athame/README.md

 - You can change what Vim binary is used by passing `--vimbin=/path/to/vim` to the setup script.

 ## Setting up Athame Zsh
-### Arch Linux only:
+### Option 1: (Arch Linux only) Use the AUR
 Use `zsh-athame-git` from the AUR.
 - If you are missing the zsh gpg key, you can get it with `gpg --recv-keys A71D9A9D4BDB27B3`
 - Add "unset zle_bracketed_paste" to the end of your ~/.zshrc

-### Windows only:

-The tests don't work on Windows and will spawn extra background zsh processes.
-Pick an option below, but make sure to run the setup script with the "--notest" flag.

-### Install a local copy of zsh (the safer way):
+### Option 2: (The safest method) Install a local copy of Zsh
+*Windows Note: zsh tests don't work in Windows because zsh gets stuck in the background.
+Add `--notest` to the setup script line if installing on Windows.*

     cd athame
     mkdir -p ~/local